maikschneider/bw_focuspoint_images/Documentation/Index.rst

 Possible improvements:

 * More frontend examples (e.g. svg animation, use of canvas element,..)
-* New field types for the wizard (e.g. PageTree)
-* DataProcessor for injecting data into the wizard
 * Better configuration of the custom tt_content element (e.g. template selection, further display configuration)
 * ...